talaugust/talaugust.github.io/_pages/about.md

 If you are interested in working with me, instead of emailing me please fill out [this interest survey](https://forms.gle/5h8HPEsdm6DBsLwy9).
 As much as I would like to, I rarely have time to respond to emails from prospective students.
 The interest form is the best way of getting in touch with me.

-**Ph.D. student applicants**: I will be recruiting 1 to 2 students for Fall 2025, please fill out the interest form, apply to UIUC CS, and mention me in your application.
+**Ph.D. student applicants**: I do not plan to recruit any new students for Fall 2026.